ddexter/FileRC/README.txt

 Import each of the following as it's own plugin project to eclipse:
     FileRC
     JavaML
-    ApacheCommons
+    ApacheCommonsLang3
-    sqlite.jdbc
+    SQLiteJDBC
-You can do this by importing an existing project, as the project files should exist for each.
+You can do this by importing an existing project, as the project files should exist for each directory.